JiveshDhakate/Procure-Sense-RAG/README.md

 ---
 ## 8. Summary and Future Work

-Spear RAG is a modular, end-to-end Retrieval-Augmented Generation (RAG) system designed for supplier quotation analysis.
+Procure Sense RAG is a modular, end-to-end Retrieval-Augmented Generation (RAG) system designed for supplier quotation analysis.
 It integrates a multi-agent backend (Extractor, Retriever, Evaluator, Summarizer) with a simple Streamlit frontend and persistent ChromaDB-based vector storage.

 ---